ibexa/documentation-developer/docs/api/public_php_api_search.md

 ## Searching in a controller

 You can use the `SearchService` or Repository filtering in a controller, as long as you provide the required parameters.
-For example, in the code below `locationId` is provided to list all children of a Location using the `SearchService`.
+For example, in the code below, `locationId` is provided to list all children of a Location by using the `SearchService`.

 ``` php hl_lines="20 21 22"
 //...